Compliance with Non-Discrimination Laws and Regulations

 7. Title IX of the Education Amendments of 1972, which prohibits all forms of discrimination on the basis of gender (including sexual harassment) in programs and activities of the university, except where the university has been granted exemptions based on its religious tenets.

 As a religious institution, the university is exempted from certain provisions of the above laws and regulations relating to discrimination on the basis of religion.

 Sexual Harassment Policy

-Under the direction of the appropriate administrator, the University will thoroughly investigate any such report and will take whatever corrective action is deemed necessary, including disciplining or discharging any individual who is found to have violated this prohibition against harassment.
+Under the direction of the appropriate administrator, the university will thoroughly investigate any such reports and will take whatever corrective action is deemed necessary, including disciplining or discharging any individual who is found to have violated this prohibition against harassment.
 The reporting student or employee will be informed of the action taken.
-These university officials will also take action to protect the reporting student or employee, to prevent further harassment or retaliation, and as appropriate, to redress any harm done.
+These university officials will also take action to protect the reporting student or employee to prevent further harassment or retaliation and as appropriate, to redress any harm done.

 A student or employee who feels that he or she has been sexually harassed may meet with a person officially designated to receive reports of discrimination, and to work for resolution in such situations.